Kirchlive/SuperCode/README.md

 The primary goal is to create a robust, automated, and maintainable bridge between these two powerful systems.
 This allows OpenCode's autonomous AI agents to leverage the full capabilities of SuperClaude—including its specialized commands, cognitive personas, and MCP integrations—without requiring a Python runtime.

-The core philosophy is **"Automation First, Manual Last."** We invest in automating the migration process itself, allowing for rapid, repeatable, and low-effort updates.
+The core philosophy is **"Automation First, Manual Last."** We invest in automating the *bootstrapping* of commands and migration of configurations, allowing us to focus on the manual, high-value work of implementing the core logic in TypeScript.

 ## How It Works: The Pipeline Architecture